Robert S. Laws: Early life

-Laws eventually traveled and settled in Washington, DC.
-He married Patsey A. Williams in Washington, DC in 1866.
+Laws eventually traveled and settled in Washington, D.C.
+In 1866, he married Patsey A. Williams in Washington, D.C.

-The Old Bell Church, Freedman’s Village
+Freedman's Village

-In 1865, the US Congress established Freedmen’s Bureau to administer various camps to house formerly enslaved African Americans, including Freedman’s Village, a site on General Robert E. Lee former estate in Arlington, Virginia.
+In 1865, the U.S. Congress established Freedmen's Bureau to administer various camps to house formerly enslaved African Americans, including Freedman's Village, a site on General Robert E. Lee former estate in Arlington County, Virginia.

 The village comprised approximately 50 story-and-a-half homes, divided in the middle to accommodate two families, an industrial school for education in various trades, a school for children and two places of worship.
-Harper’s Weekly reported the village also included a hospital, a “home” for the aged, and other public buildings.
+Harper's Weekly reported the village also included a hospital, a "home" for the aged, and other public buildings.
 Abolitionist and women's rights activist Sojourner Truth served as a counselor at the village for over a year.

-Robert Laws held various positions at Freedman’s Village including employment agent, teacher and pastor.
-According to a report made to Congress in 1870, “…Robert S. Laws, a scholar in the Wayland Theological Seminary and who preaches at Arlington, has the supervision of this Freedman’s Village school, which averages about 100 scholars.”
-Patsey Laws, his wife, was hired as a nurse for Abbott Hospital in Freedman’s Village.
+Laws held various positions at Freedman's Village, including employment agent, teacher and pastor.
+According to an 1870 report to Congress, "...Robert S. Laws, a scholar in the Wayland Theological Seminary and who preaches at Arlington, has the supervision of this Freedman's Village school, which averages about 100 scholars."
+Patsey Laws, his wife, was hired as a nurse for Abbott Hospital in Freedman's Village.

-Two churches were founded in Freedman’s Village in 1866: the Little Zion Methodist Church and Mount Zion Baptist Church.
+Two churches were founded in Freedman's Village in 1866: the Little Zion Methodist Church and Mount Zion Baptist Church.
 The membership of the Old Bell Church grew and the congregation split into two: Mount Zion Baptist Church and Mount Olive Baptist Church.

 Laws was pastor of the Old Bell Church and Mount Zion Baptist Church from 1866 to 1875.
 In 1866, he received 90 persons into the church.

-In 1872, Laws filled the position of Justice of the Peace at Jefferson Township, Alexandria County.
+In 1872, Laws filled the position of Justice of the Peace in Jefferson Township in Alexandria County, Virginia.
 However, he was removed from the office in January 1873.

-In 1875 the Mount Zion Church building collapsed during repairs.
-Once new repairs were completed on the church, a new cornerstone was laid on Sunday, October 10, 1875 at a ceremony led by the abolitionist, Rev. William Troy, of Richmond, Virginia and Rev. Laws.
+In 1875, the Mount Zion Church building collapsed during repairs.
+Once new repairs were completed on the church, a new cornerstone was laid on October 10, 1875 at a ceremony led by the abolitionist, Rev. William Troy, of Richmond, Virginia, and Rev. Laws.

-In 2001, Mount Zion Baptist Church hosted a four-night revival meeting celebrating its 135th anniversary.
-Congregations that grew out of the Old Bell Church were also invited, according to The Washington Post.
+Mount Zion Baptist Church hosted a four-night revival meeting celebrating its 135th anniversary.
+Congregations that grew out of the Old Bell Church were also invited, according to an August 16, 2001 articles in The Washington Post.